"But there are two kinds of guilt girl: the kind that drowns you until you're useless, and the kind that fires your soul to purpose."

 1. Sabaa Tahir's writing style is beautiful.
 I loved it.
 The ability to take dry actions and make them almost poetic is a gift.
 I would read another book by her easy.

 2. The narration.
 I realized about half way through that the narration is available through Scribd.
 I'm so glad I did.
 The narration is excellent.
+Fiona Hardingham does a great job at conveying emotion through her voice.
+And Steve West?
+That man could read me the phone book - if he would be so kind.

 I will definitely be continuing with the series.